PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 06:08:14
+Last updated: 2024-04-07 06:08:47
-Random Quote: The big bro in the sky had answered my prayers.
-Allmighty five! - Barney Stinson
+Random Quote: America, Freddie.
+They've already had their revolution, you won't have to bother. - Ada Thorne